 You have covered a lot of ground in this article!
 You should now be in a fantastic position to compare the specs of all the different mics out there.
 But if you are buying your first mic, which is the best for a home recording studio situation?

 For a home studio, first choice should probably be a cardioid condenser mic with a flat frequency response.
 This type of mic is particularly good for studio vocals, cymbals, percussion and acoustic instruments, and is a good all-rounder.
 You can get a USB version, or a standard mic to use with an audio interface.
+Find out which are the best condenser mics by clicking here.

 Do remember that a condenser mic needs a power supply to operate.
 Some are battery or dual powered, but most will require a phantom power supply.
 Many audio interfaces have a phantom power switch so this shouldn’t be a problem now you are aware of it.

 Your second choice of microphone for a home studio is a cardioid dynamic microphone with a presence peak in the frequency response.
 This is good for guitar amps and drums.
+(Which is the best dynamic mic?
+Click here for a comparison of dynamic mics at all price points)

 Why is cardioid better than omni for your home recording studio?
 Because this pickup pattern rejects the leakage, background noise and room reverb that you will almost certainly have in your home studio – although you can use acoustic treatment to mitigate this.